-These risk control systems cover all the activities performed by the Group, consisting essentially of the agroindustrial sugar, rice, pasta and dairy businesses.
-They cover environmental, business, credit (or counterparty), occupational and technological risks.
+These risk control systems cover all the activities performed by the Group, consisting essentially of the agroindustrial rice, pasta and dairy businesses.
+The risks covered by these systems affect food quality, environmental, business, credit (or counterparty), regulatory, social and political, financial (exposure to exchange rate fluctuations) occupational and technological issues.